Skip to content

 The personal experience of living inside those collective patterns:

-• How safe it feels to speak, disagree, or experiment
+• How safe I feel to speak, disagree, or experiment

-• How much control one feels over daily work
+• How much control I feel over daily work

-• How much one identifies with the group or mission
+• How much I identify with the group or mission

 Both levels matter: